 PAUL T. STECKO has served as Chief Executive Officer of PCA since January 1999 and as Chairman of the Board of PCA since March 1999.
 From November 1998 to April 1999, Mr. Stecko served as President and Chief Operating Officer of Tenneco.
 From January 1997 to that time, Mr. Stecko served as Chief Operating Officer of Tenneco.
 From December 1993 through January 1997, Mr. Stecko served as President and Chief Executive Officer of TPI.
 Prior to joining Tenneco, Mr. Stecko spent 16 years with International Paper Company.
-Mr. Stecko is a member of the board of directors of Tenneco, American Forest and Paper Association and State Farm Mutual Insurance Company.
+Mr. Stecko currently serves on the board of directors of Tenneco.